gbolabs/fdcstdmnusingcsharp/README.md

 ## Content

-This repository contains C# code-fragments, an Assembly ready to be integrated within another .net 6+ application and a series of unit tests.
+This repository contains C# code-fragments using a `Lib`-project ready to be integrated within another .net 6+ application.

+A NuGet Package might be forseen in a coming feature to ease the integration of this library.

 ## Requirements